jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 }
 ```

-You are overriding SBDG’s auto-configuration of the `ClientCache`
+You are overriding [spring-boot-gemfire-name]’s auto-configuration of the `ClientCache`
 instance.
 As a result, you have now also implicitly consented to being
 responsible for other aspects of the configuration (such as security).